CRAL

 Recent Publications

-In 2020-21 I am Director the Centre for Research in Applied Linguistics.
-Previously, I have also been the School's Director of Undergraduate Studies and Director of Employability and Volunteering.
+In 2024-45 I am Director the Extenuating Circumstances and Student Support for the School of English.
+Previously, I have also been the School's Director of Undergraduate Studies, Director of Employability and Volunteering, Director of EDI, Senior Tutor and the Director of the Centre for Research in Applied Linguistics.

-Outside of the University I am the Treasurer for the British Association of Applied Linguistics's Health and Science Communication special interest group.
+Outside of the University I have been the Treasurer for the British Association of Applied Linguistics's Health and Science Communication special interest group.
 In addition, from Autumn 2016-late 2020 I was the external examiner for the University of Birmingham's MA Applied Linguistics and MA TESOL distance learning programmes.

 I teach across the School's undergraduate and postgraduate linguistics curricula.
 My teaching is broadly concerned with the analysis of spoken and written language in a range of contexts and reflects my interests in professional, digital and health communication.
 In addition to supervising undergraduate and postgraduate dissertations, this year I convene and teach across the following modules: